gabrielbribeiroo/NumericalCalculation_UFPB/README.md

 </div>

 ## Tools
-- **IDEs (Integrated Development Environments)**: Some environments such as Visual Studio Code (VS Code) were used to facilitate visualization.
+- **IDEs (Integrated Development Environments)**: Some environments such as Visual Studio Code (VS Code) and Google Colaboratory (Google Colab) were used to facilitate visualization.
 - **Command prompt**: Using the terminal to compile codes.

 <div style="display: inline_block"><cbr>